Jip-M/Knowledge-Technology-Practical/README.md

 # Knowledge-Technology-Practical

-Go to the protorype branch to run the prototype
+Go to the prototype branch to run the prototype